Javier Senosiain: Projects

-The Organic Architecture firm, which he founded, has been responsible for many large projects that demonstrate how our natural environment is integrated into urban planning.
-His most outstanding works are: Casa Organica, Nido de Quetzalcoatl, El Cacahuate, El Tiburón, Ballena Mexicana, La Casa del Árbol, Casa Ambia, among others.
+The Organic Architecture firm, which he founded, has been responsible for many large projects.

 Casa Orgánica

 Senosiain's Casa Organica was built in 1985.
 The embryonic idea of the project was inspired by a peanut shell.
 It includes two wide oval spaces, with lots of light that are joined by a narrow dim space.
 The two spaces are supposed to symbolize daytime and nighttime.
 It tries to pursue the feeling that the person is entering the earth.
 The space does not fail to integrate the exterior gardens.
 The interior is almost invisible as it is constructed as a green dune.
 Walking in the garden means walking on the roof, without even noticing it.

 Nido de Quetzalcoatl

 An example of his architecture is known as Nido de Quetzalcoatl, located in Naucalpan, State of Mexico, finished in 2007.
 It is a ten home construction project.
 This project had the purpose of building apartment buildings in a very rugged topography.
 The area was filled with caves and ravines.
 The rigidness was a challenge for the project, and the location of the snake.
 However, green areas and open spaces were not only respected but were also advantageous in order to keep the natural characteristics of the place.
 Senosiain integrated the houses to the relief, he did not build over it.
 The residence is a great example of architecture that draws inspiration from nature and has minimal impact on the environment.

 The architect worked with the irregularities of the land.
 Caves and oak trees turned out to be challenging but inspiring for Senosiain, who observed the natural shape of a cave as a mouth and then, saw an animal look.
 With this in mind, the architect built a magnificent 165 x 20 foot snake head.

 The site is a private housing complex and it allows no visitors except for AirBnb renters.